FancyStudioTeam/YAMLCord/README.md

 ## 📄 License

-This project is licensed under the [BSD-3-Clause][BSD3ClauseURL] license.
+This project is licensed under the [CC BY-SA 4.0][CCBYSAURL] license.

 ## 💻 Security